allenai/OLMoASR/README.md

 You can go to `scripts/training` for a more detailed guide on the bash scripts that use `torchrun` to train and some example training scripts.

 ### Evaluation
 To run evaluation, you'll have to acquire the evaluation sets first.
-With the exception of evaluation sets that need to be paid for, you can use `scripts/eval/get_eval_set.py` to download the dataset by just passing in the dataset name.
+With the exception of evaluation sets that need to be paid for and Artie Bias Corpus[^*], you can use `scripts/eval/get_eval_set.py` to download the dataset by just passing in the dataset name.

+[^*]: This dataset no longer exists online from the original source.
+If you'd like a copy of the evaluation set, please visit [OLMoASR HuggingFace](link)

 After that, you can run `scripts/eval/eval.py` to run evaluation.
 Please visit `scripts/eval` for more information on the evaluation sets, and other scripts.